mcore1976/antispy-jammer/README.md

 ARDUINO VERSIONS :

 Version A :  ARDUINO DIGISPARK version - there is separated "mic-jammer.ino" version which is composed of ARDUINO DIGISPARK (ATTINY85) connected to PAM8403 MODULE and 20 transducers.
 It also gives same high range of jamming capability.
 - for DIGISPARK version please use schematic "arduino-mic-supresor-ultrasonic.png"  or "mic-jammer-TPA3116D2.png"  and Arduino script "mic-jammer.ino".
-If you are having doubts how to connect and program Digispark board please follow this tutorial : http://digistump.com/wiki/digispark/tutorials/connecting
+- If you are having doubts how to connect and program Digispark board please follow this tutorial : http://digistump.com/wiki/digispark/tutorials/connecting.
+Attention this page is sometimes unavailable and you may need to uset this URL in ARDUINO IDE board manager : https://raw.githubusercontent.com/ArminJo/DigistumpArduino/master/package_digistump_index.json

 Version B:
 - Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png"  or "mic-jammer-AD9833-TPA3116D2.png"  and INO  script "mic-jammer-ad9833-digispark.ino".